1. About

 Otherwise Always stores 0

 If Tag ECC is enabled (and Inband Tags are not enabled), the tags are immediately followed by ECC information.
-The ECC implementation is based on the algorithm used in SmartMedia.
+The ECC is computed over the 16 bytes of the tags structure, and is based on the algorithm used in SmartMedia.

 | Type | Name | Description | ||||||||||||